SmartsquareGmbH/mqtt-starter/README.md

 ### Direct usage

-The `MqttClient` is also exposed and can be used directly.
+Depending on the version, an `Mqtt3Client` or `Mqtt5Client` is also exposed and can be used directly.

 ```kotlin
 import com.hivemq.client.mqtt.mqtt3.Mqtt3Client